What beam angle should you choose for moving heads?

 Recommended for you

-how to make a moving head light | KIMU Guide
+how to build a moving head light | KIMU Guide

-where to buy led stage lights | KIMU Guide
+how to light up a stage | KIMU Guide

 Yes, you can arrange your own shipping.
 Please coordinate with our logistics team for the necessary details.